SunilDJPro/GPU-Workstation-Setup/README.md

       BEWARE: CHECK THE OPTIMAL DRIVERS FOR THE PARTICULAR FRAMEWORK (CUDA Version,Release,etc) IF YOUR BUIDLING THEM FROM SOURCE!
 MAY CAUSE BUILD FAILURES OR RUNTIME ISSUES.

+      **FOR TENSORFLOW & PYTORCH INSTALL FOR USE WITH PYTHON, YOU CAN CONTINUE WITH INSTALLING THE PIP WHEEL INSTALL PROVIDED BY BOTH OF THEM WITH CUDA-PYTHON INCLUDED.**
+      TensorFlow with compatible CUDA isntall pip wheel command:

+            python3 -m pip install tensorflow[and-cuda]

+      Pytorch with compatible CUDA (12) install pip wheel command:

+            pip3 install torch torchvision torchaudio

+      **THIS SATISFIES THE REQUIREMENT FOR BOTH OF THEM TO WORK WITH PYTHON.
+IF YOU PREFER HAVING SOURCE LEVEL CONTROL OVER THE FRAMEWORKS, PROCEED WITH THE FOLLOWING.**

       Now we have to install CUDA Tool Kit for CUDA Ops with C++/Python API support.
 Now the existing driver install may be replaced by the version required by the toolkit.
 But installing without the driver onboard can cause issues related to kernel.
       Go to https://developer.nvidia.com/cuda-downloads and CHECK the version of the CUDA with Update release.
 If its too advance than your requirement kindly do google Search for the optimal version and get the link.
 (Eg: Nvidia cuda toolkit 12.x ubuntu )